Side Effects of Mesothelioma Chemotherapy

 Treating Mesothelioma with Chemotherapy

 Oncologists and medical teams often use multiple treatment strategies for patients with mesothelioma.
-Known as multimodal treatment, it is the most effective approach for extending a patient’s life.
+Multimodal treatment is the most effective approach for extending a patient’s life.

 Chemotherapy is most commonly used, often with surgery, to shrink and then remove mesothelioma tumors.
 Alternatively, doctors might use chemotherapy after surgery to eliminate any cancer cells left behind.[1]